Eastern Oregon’s Winter Secrets

 Eastern Oregonians know this secret well: the wild and scenic rivers of summer fame are even more amazing when you land a brightly-colored steelhead after wading through a winter storm.
 Whether it be deep in a canyon along a fork of the John Day, or sharing the view with Rocky Mountain elk along the Grande Ronde, you’ll find hungry fish here.
 And the experience…well, that’s a fish tale to share with special friends.

-Oregonians know that winter is best paired with a hand-crafted brew from one of our microbreweries.
-In Oregon, we play all day, then tell stories over great food and a local brew.
+Winter in Oregon is best paired with a handcrafted brew, a local wine, and sampled a bowl of wheatberry chili.
+Play all day, or explore local heritage at the Tamastslikt Cultural Center or National Historic Oregon Trail Center, then end the day telling stories over great food and a local beverage.
 Try beers named after the ski runs in the area, like Shredder’s Wheat or Tumble Off Pale Ale from Barley Brown’s.